 In June 2013, the State Legislature and Governor enacted AB 86 that called for school districts with adult education programs and community college districts to come together and create plans to serve the education and job training needs of adults in their respective regions.
 AB 86 provided $25 million to develop 71 local consortia plans by June 2015.

-For fiscal 2015/16, the Governor and Legislature blocked $500 million dollars for districts that both serve adults and are members of regional consortia.
-For fiscal year 2016/17 an additional $500 million was allocated.
+For fiscal years 2015/16, 2016/17 and 2017/18, the Governor and Legislature allocated $500 million for districts that both serve adults and are members of regional consortia.
+For fiscal year 2018/19 an additional ”COLA” was allocated.